Tirzepatide·Eli Lilly·Injectable pen

 Frequently Asked Questions

 Mounjaro contains tirzepatide, which activates both GIP and GLP-1 receptors, while Ozempic contains semaglutide, which activates only GLP-1 receptors.
-This dual-agonist mechanism gives Mounjaro a distinct pharmacological advantage: in head-to-head comparisons, tirzepatide produced approximately 5-7% greater body weight reduction than semaglutide.
+The two medications work through different pharmacological mechanisms.
 Mounjaro is also dosed differently, starting at 2.5mg with a maximum of 15mg.
+Your Weight Method provider will determine the appropriate compounded medication and dosing for your goals.

 While Mounjaro is FDA-approved specifically for type 2 diabetes, licensed providers can prescribe it off-label for weight management in eligible patients.
 Alternatively, Zepbound -- which contains the same tirzepatide molecule -- is FDA-approved specifically for weight loss.
 Your Weight Method provider will determine which tirzepatide formulation is most appropriate for your situation.